awsdocs/aws-panorama-developer-guide/docs-source/applications-manifest.md

 ## JSON schema<a name="applications-manifest-schema"></a>

 The format of application manifest and override documents is defined in a JSON schema\.
-You can use the JSON schema to validate your configuration documents prior to deploying\.
+You can use the JSON schema to validate your configuration documents before deploying\.
 The JSON schema is available in this guide's GitHub repository\.

 ****
 + **JSON schema** – [aws\-panorama\-developer\-guide/resources](https://github.com/awsdocs/aws-panorama-developer-guide/tree/main/resources)